-A Crash Course in Pre-foreclosure and Short Sales
+A Crash Course in Pre-foreclosure Sale and Short Sales

-Regardless of the property market conditions in Australia at any given time, 1% of entrepreneurial investors are capitalising on bad housing debt.
+Regardless of the property market conditions in Australia at any given time, 1% of entrepreneurial investors are capitalising on bank repossessed homes for sale.

-Savvy investors make their own enquiries and through their due diligence are able to analyse current market conditions.
+Savvy investors make their enquiries, and through their due diligence can analyse current market conditions.
 Banks have been greedy and have lent too much with little or no lending criteria or responsible lending practices in place.

 This means that since the Global Financial Crisis in 2008 when banks stopped lending many Australian homeowners have hit the wall.
-For the first time ever in the Australian housing market a significant number of home loans in good areas are underwater.
+For the first time in the Australian housing market, a significant number of home loans in good areas are underwater.

-We have never had this situation before as house prices have always gone up or, at worst plateau for a little before growing again but we are now experiencing falling values.
+We have never had this situation before as house prices have always gone up or, at the worst plateau for a little before growing again, but we are now experiencing falling values.
 This is a perfect storm for those wanting to grow a property portfolio quickly for their retirement.

-People buy a home then for any number of reasons they stop making payments and the lender has to sell the property.
+People buy a home than for any number of reasons they stop making payments, and the lender has to sell the property.
 Although there are certainly a few more steps involved in the process, the skill is learning how to make money between the steps.